overture-stack/website/markdown/documentation/guides/deployment/introduction.md

 **This guide is for** anyone seeking guidance on how to deploy an Overture platform

-**You will need** Docker, we recommend using Docker Desktop; for more information, visit [Dockers website](https://www.docker.com/products/docker-desktop/)
+**You will need** Docker, we recommend using Docker Desktop; for more information, visit [Docker'ss website](https://www.docker.com/products/docker-desktop/)

 <Note title="File Management">To simplify managing your configuration files, create a folder (e.g., `localOverturePlatform`) as the root directory of your project.
 All commands should be run from this directory.</Note>